 - f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
 Erosion is unlikely to occur.
 A Temporary Sediment and Erosion Control plan will be developed and implemented during construction that will identify Best Management Practices (BMPS) to use to reduce/prevent erosion during construction.
 Temporary stormwater treatment for the temporary bridge and roadway would be similar to the existing treatment which is natural dispersion and infiltration.
 Stormwater analysis and treatment will be completed per the WSDOT Highway Runoff Manual. - g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
 The project will temporarily add impervious surface area.
 After construction, the site will return to current conditions. - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: The project is located in the Yakima River valley in Central WA in an area with average rainfall of 9-inches per year.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: The project is located on the eastern slopes of the Cascade Mountain foothills in an area with average rainfall of 23-inches per year.
 Construction is planned to start in March 2018 and continue through November for three years.
 BMPS will be in place to minimize erosion during construction.